 Hi!
 I’m Justine, a California native turned expat who just wants to see the world.
 I’ve been to over 30 countries in the Caribbean, Central America, Europe, Southeast and East Asia.
-And I’m planning on getting quite a few more stamps in my passport in 2016.
+And I’m planning on getting quite a few more stamps in my passport in the near future.

 Why Travel Lush you ask?
 Well, because I just can’t seem to stop indulging in all things travel.
 Seriously, it’s kind of a problem…

 Along with my boyfriend Aaron (who is mentioned often in this blog) I’ve been traipsing around the world on and off for nearly 15 years.
 I absolutely love learning about new cultures, sampling delicious street foods and walking aimlessly in foreign cities.
 I really am an unabashed travel fiend!

 But – in case you’re itching to know more – here’s a little bit about my story:

 In August 2013, my boyfriend Aaron and I made the decision to travel the world indefinitely.
 So we moved out of our house, sold most of our possessions, and bought two one-way tickets to Bangkok.